CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 -   includes/ - For reusable code across the project.
 Split into page-wide layouts and smaller, intra-page components.
 -   admin/ - DecapCMS' folder.
 Includes a config file and index.html entry point.
 -   assets/ - Non-HTML files.
 Images, scripts and styles.
+-   config/ - Configuration files for eleventy and plugins.
+This kit provides code minification, no-client-JS bundling and automatic sitemap generation, working out-of-the-box for you.
 -   content/ - Pages or data to render pages from, such as the blog.
 -   \_redirects - To configure redirects.
 Read more on <a href="https://docs.netlify.com/routing/redirects/">Netlify</a>
 -   index.html - Home page
 -   robots.txt - Instructions for site crawlers.
 Learn more, and generate your own, <a href="https://en.ryte.com/free-tools/robots-txt-generator/">here</a>
--   sitemap.xml - A map of the pages on the domain.
-Create your own after deployment <a href="https://www.xml-sitemaps.com/">here</a>
+-   sitemap.html - A placeholder for the sitemap plugin to generate a sitemap for you on build

 <a name="gettingStarted"></a>